 Automate Your Savings

 To achieve consistency of saving into your emergency fund, you should automate your savings.
-Saving after spending your income does not always work because you can forget or you can use all your money to cover your expenses such that you are left with nothing to save.
-You can make arrangements with your bank to automatically make payments from your current account into your emergency account, just after you get paid.
+However, saving after spending your income does not always work.
+This is because you can forget or you can use all your money to cover your expenses such that you are left with nothing to save.
+You can make arrangements with your bank to automatically make payments from your current account into your emergency account.
+And, it’s a good idea to do this just after you get paid.
 This way, you will train yourself to live within the remaining income and grow your savings progressively.

 Budget and Track Your Expenses

-The importance of budgeting for your income cannot be overemphasized.
+The importance of budgeting for your income cannot be over-emphasised.
 A realistic budget keeps your spending in check and makes you achieve your financial goals much faster.
-When you budget for your income, you are less likely to spend on the money you do not have therefore there will be no reason for you to access your emergency fund to cover for deficits.
+When you budget for your income, you are less likely to spend on the money you do not have.
+Therefore, there will be no reason for you to access your emergency fund to cover for deficits.

 If you have not automated your savings, ensure you incorporate the amount you want to save into the budget and set it aside first.
 You can then use the remaining income to budget for the other expenses.
 Review your budget regularly to decide which expenses to reduce and which ones to eliminate.
 Whatever you save from this, redirect it into your emergency fund.